Crispy Baked Cod

 - Place fish onto foil.
 Top with pat of butter, sprinkle with garlic salt, and divide panko mixture over the top.

 - Bake fish in middle rack for 10 minutes, then turn broiler on high and broil for 1-2 minutes, until bread crumbs are golden brown and fish is cooked through and flakes easily.
+Garnish with lemon slices and fresh parsley if desired.

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!